summeredwards/fitty/README.md

 ## Usage

 Create an HTML document as normal.
 Choose the parent container that houses the text you want to be responsive.
 For example, a `<div>` with `id="my-element"` can be passed into the `fitty()` function in your .js file.
 Use the example below ato help you get started.
-Fruther, include any .js scripts before the closing `</body>` element.
+Further, include any .js scripts before the closing `</body>` element.

 ```html
 <div id="my-element">Responsive Text</div>